 Increasing numbers of people work alone, either some or all of the time.

 Many people who travel for work, who work at night or who work from home, are lone workers.
 Small businesses frequently employ people who work alone - from shop assistants to warehouse staff.
-And many self-employed people work alone, too.
+Many self-employed people also work alone.

 Developments in communications technology are also allowing many more people to work from home or away from the workplace.
 This shift from traditional office-based working has introduced different risks for businesses.